-We are pleased to announce that the 2017 awards are now open for entry.
+We are pleased to announce the 2017 awards winners.

 Welcome to the The National Trust Heritage Awards 2017

-Entrants for the awards include councils, community groups, corporations and individuals.
-The entries include everything from education and research, to restoration of objects, re-vitalisation, architectural re-invigoration, documentaries, regeneration of the environment and hard working advocacy campaigners.
+Entrants for the awards included councils, community groups, corporations and individuals.
+The entries included everything from education and research, to restoration of objects, re-vitalisation, architectural re-invigoration, documentaries, regeneration of the environment and hard working advocacy campaigners.

 Heritage Award Categories